Hadleigh-Schwartz/hadleigh-opendatacam/README.md

 Note that although this tool is compatible with many different annotation formats, it does not support opendatacamyolo.
 You will need to use convert_annotations.py to convert the json file outputted by opendatacam to an accepted ground truth annotation format - I recommend converting to yolo (i.e., opendatacam -> yolo).
 I recommend using relxywh (corresponding to the GUI’s ) as the det annotation format.

 You will also need to provide a folder containing an image file for each frame of the video.
 You cannot load a video.
 Use the decompose() function in video_utils.py to generate this from video.
-Lastly, you will need to provide a file in the “classes” field - this file allows the evaluator to accurately map class id’s to class names.
+Lastly, you will need to provide a file in the “classes” field - this file allows the evaluator to map class id’s to class names.
 Use the file classes.txt for this.

 ![Evaluator GUI](/assets/evaluator-gui.png)